 discount_type: This value can either be percentage or flat and determines how the

-discount_number: This value can either be a rate express like 0.05 (5%) or an amount like 50 depending on the
+discount_number: This value can either be rate like 0.05 (5%) or flat number like 50 depending on the

 tax: This is the tax rate applied to the charge group.

-total: This is the final amount due to be paid on the invoice after deducting discount and adding tax to the
+total: This is the final amount due to be paid on the invoice after applying the discount and adding tax to the

 name and a

-Payments are records of funds collected from a customer via a certain method and optionally for a particular invoice.
+Payments are records of funds collected from a customer and optionally for a particular invoice.

-Deposits are records of funds collected from a customer via a certain method and optionally for a particular invoice.
+Deposits are records of funds collected from a customer and optionally for a particular invoice.

 Notes are additional information for invoices, requests, quotes or jobs and contain a text field and a list of files/attachments.
-They contain only one of either invoices, requests, quotes or jobs they are attached to.
+A note can contain only one thing of either invoices, requests, quotes or jobs they are attached to.

 Plans are the pricing plans for the whole app.
 They contain stripe plan_ids for monthly or yearly plans used to subscribe users to a Stripe product plan and an important